Written By:

 - LinkedIn: Optimal social media channel to showcase alumni success stories, career development resources, and industry connections

-- TikTok: Share informational resources such as guides through the application process, financial aid, and more
+- TikTok: Perfect for sharing informational resources like guides through the application process, financial aid, and more

 Posting Frequency